ministryofjustice/licences/README.md

 Other

 - ENABLE_TEST_UTILS=true to enable test utils such as resetting DB
-- 2019_CONDITIONS=yes turns on the new licence conditions
 - PUSH_TO_NOMIS=yes to send approval status updates to nomis

 # AWS database access